BrandonAG/placeholder_records/basic_ui/README.md

 ### Server Environment File

 Create a .env file at the root of the server folder and populate the following inside it.
-Replace the quoted text with your credentials.
+Replace the quoted text with your details.

 ```
 DB_URL="your_db_url"